 Skip to content

-Push policy»
+Push policyยป

-Git push policies are triggered on a per-stack basis to determine the action that should be taken for each individual Stack or Module in response to a Git push or Pull Request notification.
+Git push policies are triggered on a per-stack basis to determine the action that should be taken for each individual stack or module in response to a Git push or Pull Request notification.
 There are three possible outcomes:

-• propose: create a proposed Run against a proposed version of infrastructure;
+• propose: Create a proposed run against a proposed version of infrastructure.

-• ignore: do not schedule a new Run;
+• ignore: Do not schedule a new run.

-Git push policy and tracked branch»
+Git push policy and tracked branchยป

 Each stack and module points at a particular Git branch called a tracked branch.
-By default, any push to the tracked branch that changes a file in the project root triggers a tracked Run that can be applied.
-This logic can be changed entirely by a Git push policy, but the tracked branch is always reported as part of the Stack input to the policy evaluator and can be used as a point of reference.
+By default, any push to the tracked branch that changes a file in the project root triggers a tracked run that can be applied.
+This logic can be changed entirely by a Git push policy, but the tracked branch is always reported as part of the stack input to the policy evaluator and can be used as a point of reference.

 The tracked branch head commit is behind the head commit of the stack.

-Push and Pull Request events»
+Push and Pull Request eventsยป

-Spacelift can currently react to two types of events - push and pull request (also called merge request by GitLab).
-Push events are the default - even if you don't have a push policy set up, we will respond to those events.
+Spacelift can currently react to two types of events: push and pull request (also called merge request by GitLab).
+Push events are the default; even if you don't have a push policy set up, we will respond to those events.
 Pull request events are supported for some VCS providers and are generally received when you open, synchronize (push a new commit), label, or merge the pull request.

-• they contain affected files for all commits in a push, not just the head commit;
+• They contain affected files for all commits in a push, not just the head commit.

-• they are not context-aware, making it hard to work with pull requests - if a given push is ignored on an otherwise relevant PR, then the Spacelift status check is not provided;
+• They are not context-aware, making it hard to work with pull requests; if a given push is ignored on an otherwise relevant PR, then the Spacelift status check is not provided.

 First, let's only trigger proposed runs if a PR exists, and allow any push to the tracked branch to trigger a tracked run: